ember-learn/cli-guides/guides/basic-use/cli-commands.md

-In their day to day work, most Ember developers use only a small number of CLI commands.
+In their daily work, most Ember developers use only a small number of CLI commands.
-We'll cover them here, along with a quick tutorial of how to use the `--help` option.
+We'll cover the most common commands here, along with a quick tutorial of how to use the `--help` option.
+The help option reveals all available commands and options, beyond what this guide covers.

 ## Using the help command

-For any of the commands below, you can see all of the options available by using the `--help` flag.
+For any CLI commands, you can see all of the options available by using the `--help` flag.

-For example, `ember --help` will show a list of all available top level commands.
-Get more detailed help by adding `--help` to the end of any command, like how `ember generate --help` will show a full list of all the types of files you can create using the CLI.
+For example, `ember --help` will show a list of all available top level commands. `ember generate --help` will show a full list of all the types of files you can generate using the CLI.

 The help command is also the best way to see the aliased or shorthand versions of common commands and options.
 For example, here are some of the most frequently used abbreviations: